DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-05-14-shipped-for-transition.md

 - a course page with tabs
 - a basic details course tab

-We didn’t ship pages for:
+We did not ship pages for:

 - deleting a course
 - withdrawing a course